 Spiritual Life Programs

-Emory University provides diverse and deep opportunities to engage with spiritual life on campus through worship, meditation, education, service, and interfaith engagement.
+The Emory University Office of Spiritual and Religious Life supports the university's religious and philosophical diversity by providing opportunities to engage with spiritual life on campus through worship, meditation, education, service, social justice, and interfaith engagement.

 The mission of the Emory University Office of Spiritual and Religious Life is to: